pynufft/pynufft/README.md

-# pynufft 0.3: A Pythonic non-uniform fast Fourier transform
+# pynufft: Python non-uniform fast Fourier transform

-### Pythonic Non-uniform fast Fourier transform (NUFFT)

 FFT is the standard method that estimates the frequency components on equispaced grids.